 With that clarity please consider some of the following tips and adapt them for your own situation:

 - The most critical part of creating or recreating your concealed carry habit is establishing a strong cue that will trigger, or serve to remind you to arm yourself.
 Potential cues may include:

 - Putting the gun safe somewhere in the bedroom where you will look at it and or touch it during your dressing routine.

 - Putting something on your keychain that serves no other purpose than to remind you to get your gun.
 When you pick up your keys you will see and feel the cue item and retrieve the firearm.

 - Choose a cue that is part of EVERY day's routine regardless of it being a work day, holiday, weekend, etc.

 - Keep your holster in the same place as you do your pants, shirts, or belts so you can quickly attach it as you dress.

 - As you grab the firearm and slip it into the holster create a specific routine of actions in this process as well.
 This may include performing an inspection on the firearm before loading the magazine or other very specific steps that form a simple process out of arming yourself.

-I hope that this has been insightful and will serve to encourage you, if you are not currently in the habit of carrying concealed, to once again raise yourself to this most critical level of preparedness.
+I hope that this has been insightful and will serve to encourage you if you are not currently in the habit of carrying a concealed gun for self-defense, to once again raise yourself to this most critical level of preparedness.